El-Messiry/log_analysis/README.md

 ### Description:
 This is Log Analysis project (#3) of Udacity Full Stack Webdevelopment .
+Having large database it's required to fetch data effeciently from the Database `postgresql` and to benefit from the power of SQL queries and reduce Python code as much as possible

 Given 3 question to answer using SQL Queries :
 - What are the most popular three articles of all time?
 - Who are the most popular article authors of all time?
 - On which days did more than 1% of requests lead to errors?